cspablocortez/jekyll-gitbook/_pages/01-preface.md

 [^1]: I adopt a variation of John Searle's definition of *philosophy*: "Philosophy is the attempt to understand how things in the broadest sense of the term hang together in the broadest sense of the term"

+[^2]: Frances Mayes defines a field guide as "an *aide-memoire* as well as a taxonomic treasure and a source of new information."